Dáil Éireann - Volume 412 - 14 November, 1991

 Minister for Industry and Commerce (Mr. O'Malley) Desmond J. O'Malley

 Dáil Éireann 412 Written Answers.
-Shannon Estuary Industrial Promotion.
+Job-Sharing and Career-Break Scheme.